fred-drake/snmp-exporter-generator/README.md

 All supporting MIBs sit in the `mibs` directory, and the `generator.yml` sits in the root of the repository.
 The image build copies these to the appropriate location in the container.
-Upon push to Github, the built-in CI/CD will bake a new image and push to Docker hub under the tag `fdrake/snmp-exporter-generator:latest`.
+Upon push to Github, the built-in CI/CD will bake a new image and push to container registry under the tag `ghcr.io/fred-drake/snmp-exporter-generator:latest`.

 ## Supporting architectures